A veterinary epidemiologist and entomologist specialising in the biology and control of insect vectors of livestock diseases.

 She was also employed by the Swiss Federal Veterinary Office, Berne, Switzerland, to investigate the spatial distribution of cases and surveillance undertaken for bluetongue within Switzerland.

 Georgette graduated from the Royal Veterinary College, London, in 2007 with a BSc (Hons) in Veterinary Science, and again in 2008 with an MSc in the Control of Infectious Diseases in Animals.

-- Allan Downie Prize (Prize, University of Liverpool 2013)
+- Allan Downie Prize (University of Liverpool, 2013)

-- Best Poster Presentation (Prize, PRISM 2009)
+- Best Poster Presentation (PRISM, 2009)